GarrettGlass/onchaindiscgolf-landing/README.md

-# OnChainDiscGolf Landing Page
+# On-Chain Disc Golf Landing Page

-The official landing page for [OnChainDiscGolf](https://onchaindiscgolf.com) - the future of disc golf powered by Bitcoin, Lightning Network, Cashu, and Nostr.
+The official landing page for [On-Chain Disc Golf](https://onchaindiscgolf.com) - the future of disc golf powered by Bitcoin, Lightning Network, Cashu, and Nostr.

 ## 🎯 Overview

-This is a Next.js-based landing page that serves as the primary entry point for OnChainDiscGolf, educating users about the platform and driving them to the progressive web app at [app.onchaindiscgolf.com](https://app.onchaindiscgolf.com).
+This is a Next.js-based landing page that serves as the primary entry point for On-Chain Disc Golf, educating users about the platform and driving them to the progressive web app at [app.onchaindiscgolf.com](https://app.onchaindiscgolf.com).

 ## 🚀 Features